MNM Fatality – 6/14/24

 Additional Information

-This is the 35th fatality reported in 2023, and the tenth classified as “Powered Haulage.”
+This is the tenth fatality reported in 2024, and the fifth classified as “Powered Haulage.”

 Click here for: Preliminary Report (pdf), Final Report (pdf).